lussierc/boscoPL/writing/report.md

 <!-- Detailed description of the work you completed for this project.
 Without giving a snap- shot of the code you wrote, describe what you implemented and how you implemented it. -->
 Once we finalized the idea for our project, we completed work in a variety of different areas.
 The first of these areas was creating a grammar for our project.
 We took the time to create a grammar (that Bosco himself would love) that contained a lot of whimsical dog-related elements.
 For example, our reserved keywords included `woof`, `bone`, `speak`, `dig`, `int`, `double`, `fetch`, and more.
 For instance, `woof` will be used for classes, `bone` will be used for functions, `speak` will be used to print things to the terminal, and `dig` will be used as a simple loop (like a for loop).
 These keywords will play a large role in program structure and functionality.
 Additionally, we also decided that `??` would be used to denote single-line comments (because Bosco gets a little bit confused sometimes).

 Once we completed creating our grammar, we wrote a sample program for the Bosco language to get a general idea of how it would function.
-This first sample program, entitled `basicsyntax.bsco` included loops, functions, and variable declarations.
+This first sample program, entitled `basicSyntax.bsco` included loops, functions, and variable declarations.
 With this it included some simple mathematical operations on these variables and `speak` statements to print output to the terminal.

 After finalizing our grammar and writing a sample program, we began the implementation portion of our project.
 This involved implementing a scanner and parser for our new Bosco language to use with our created sample programs.
 To start, we began by